simsrw73/userscripts/README.md

 - Press Shift-Enter or Shift-Click the search button to search the forums using the default forum search.

 Additionally, Alt-S will activate the search box so you can enter your search.

+You can also find this script on [OpenUserJS](https://openuserjs.org/scripts/simsrw73/Faithlife_Community_Forum_Search2G).